-Holidays For holidays shown on the schedule as down (such as July 4 in 2006) when we plan to run beam just up to the holiday, the beam will be shut down at ~8 AM on the last day shown as beam delivery (e.g. Thursday at 8 AM before the Friday start of the July 4 holiday in 2004).
+Holidays For holidays shown on the schedule as down when we plan to run beam just up to the holiday, the beam will be shut down at ~8 AM on the last day shown as beam delivery.

 Energy Constraints on Multiple Hall Operations The standard constraints for the different energies in the three halls during multiple hall operation are reiterated here for your information.
 The RF separators are able to extract one beam after each pass or, alternatively, to deliver beam to all three halls after five passes.
 Therefore, it is always the case that: 1.
 All three beams can have the same energy only on the fifth pass.
 2. No two halls can have the same energy, except on the fifth pass.
 3. Unusual beam energies in one hall will sometimes preclude multiple beam operation and impose shutdowns on the other halls, unless one or more of the other halls can also use a commensurate, unusual energy.